jamie120/MS2-Soma-Post-Production-Services/README.md

 ### Audio

-All Soundcloud embedded tracks are owned and copyrighted by myself (Jamie Rolls).
+All Soundcloud embedded audio is owned and copyrighted by myself (Jamie Rolls). www.soundcloud.com/somapsytrance

 ## Acknowledgements